 Note that the bookmakers having an advantage over their customers does NOT mean it’s impossible to make money from betting on sports.
 It just means that it’s not an even playing field.
 The bookmakers’ advantage allows them to make profits from all their customers collectively, but it’s still possible for any individual to overcome their advantage and be a winner in the long run.

 There are two kinds of people who bet on sports.
 First, we have the recreational bettors.
 The majority of sports bettors fall into this category, and they’re motivated primarily by having fun.
 Sure, they still like to win money.
 Who doesn’t?
 But that’s not the REAL reason why they place their wagers.
-They just enjoy the thrill of it, and the challenge of putting their sports knowledge to the test.
-They HOPE to win rather than expect to.
+They just enjoy the thrill of it and the challenge of putting their sports knowledge to the test.
+They HOPE to win, rather than expecting to.
 Typically, they don’t put much effort into making their selections.

 As a beginner, it’s not essential to make a firm decision about whether you want to bet for fun or to make a profit.
 However, it’s always a good idea to think about what your objectives are, as they will have an impact on your overall approach.